LukeHagar/plexjs/readme.md

 ## Description

-A typescript sdk for accessing the Plex.tv and Plex Media Server REST API's.
+A typescript sdk for interacting with Plex.tv and Plex Media Server REST API's.

 Documentation for all of the available endpoints [can be found here](https://plexapi.dev/docs/plex)